Annuities can provide you with a guaranteed income payable for either the rest of your life or a fixed number of years.

 - escalation – the rate of increase of income payments each year – to counter the effects of inflation.
 Level payments do not increase in payment or you can select for payments to increase each year in line with inflation (generally in line with the Retail Prices Index (RPI)) or at a fixed rate (e.g. 3.0% a year).
 The maximum fixed escalation rate is generally 8.5% a year;

 - guarantee period – this guarantees that income payments will be made for a minimum period of time, even if you die soon after purchasing the annuity.
-The maximum guarantee period is 10 years.
+Since 2015 there is no maximum guarantee period although some providers go to a limit of 30 years.
+Typically the most common guarantee periods are 5 to 10 years.
 A capital protected annuity will pay out income (before tax) at least equal to the Purchase Price, even if you die soon after purchasing it;

 - joint life last survivor annuity provides a continuing income for a nominated surviving dependant should you die.
 The continuing income is usually expressed as a percentage (1-100%) you choose of the income that you were receiving immediately before your death;